 What an I/Q the communist propagandist is !

-And what an I/Q Prof. Yang Tianshi, who claimed to have read Chiang Dai-shek Diaries, is !
+And what an I/Q Prof. Yang Tianshi, who claimed to have read Chiang Kai-shek Diaries, is !

 The creeps don't know a thing about VENONA, not a thing about George Marshall's trickeries,